 - Open Water (June / July) - Cancelled in 2020.
-Counties and Regions will be consulted to ensure that participation in the Regional Open Water Championships is not affected by the above decision on the new window dates for 2021.
+Counties and Regions were to be consulted to ensure that participation in the Regional Open Water Championships is not affected by any decision on new window dates for 2021.

 - Water Polo (by November) at Senior level - Cancelled in 2020.